intersystems-community/cache-tort-git/README.md

 ## Setup
 In Studio, in any namespce with %SourceControl.Git as a Version Control Class choose menu "Git > Settings"

-10. Enter full path to tortoiseproc.exe
+10. Enter full path to TortoiseGitProc.exe (usually "C:\Program Files\TortoiseGit\bin\TortoiseGitProc.exe")
-20. Enter default temp folder (c:\temp usually).
+20. Enter default temp folder (usually "C:\Temp").
 ATTENTION!
 This folder shouldn't contain anything valuable.
-There will be created subfolders for each Cache namespace.
+There will be subfolders for each Caché  namespace.
 30. You can also specify temp folder for this particular namespace.
 Otherwise temp folder for this namespace will be &lt;default-temp-folder>\\&lt;namespace>

   * If you don't want to enter you credentials every time you use git create in temp folder file _netrc and add string `machine your-git-server login your-git-login password your-git-password`.
 Instead of your-git-server, your-git-login and your-git-password write actual values.
+Or use [Git Credentials](http://stackoverflow.com/a/15351702)

 ##How to work with plug-in